makrai/notes/lee22-meta-learning-survey.md

   Huang+ 2020a; Dai+ 2020; Wang+ 2021b; Dingliwal+ 2021; Qian+ 2021)
   * all the tasks, no matter belonging to T train or T test, are the same NLP problems
-  * In each task T n, the support set S n and the query set Q n are from the same domain, while different tasks contain the examples from different domains.
-In each task, the model is trained on the support set of a domain (usually having a small size) and evaluated on the query set in the same domain, which can be considered as domain adaptation
+  * In each task T n,
+    * the support set S n and the query set Q n are from the same domain, while different tasks contain the examples from different domains.
+In each task,
+    * the model is
+      trained on the support set of a domain (usually small size) and evaluated on the query set in the same domain, which can be considered as domain adaptation
     * From the meta-training tasks T train, cross-task training finds meta-parameters φ ∗ parameterizing the learning algorithm F φ ∗
-    * With a sufficient number of tasks in T train, cross-task training should find a suitable φ ∗ for a wide range of domains, and thus also works well on the tasks in T test containing the domains unseen during cross-task training.
-Hence, meta-learning can be considered as one way to improve domain adaptation.
-If the support set in each task includes only a few examples, the meta-learning has to find the meta-parameters φ ∗ that can learn from a small support set and generalize well to the query set in the same domain
+    * With a sufficient number of tasks in T train, cross-task training should find a suitable φ ∗ for a wide range of doms, and thus also works well on the tasks in T test
+    * meta-learning can be considered as
+      * one way to improve domain adaptation
-      => meta-learning is considered one way to achieve few-shot learning
+      * If the support set in each task includes only a few examples => meta-learning is considered one way to achieve few-shot learning
 * The cross-domain setting is widespread.
 We only provide a few examples
-  * In MT, each meta-training task = a domain (eg news, laws, etc), while each meta-testing task also contains documents from one domain but not covered by the meta-training tasks (eg medical records, Li+ 2020a)
+  * In MT, each meta-training task = a domain (eg news, laws, etc), while each meta-testing task also contains documents from a domain not covered by the meta-training tasks (eg medical records, Li+ 2020a)
   * eg2, both meta-training and meta-testing tasks are Dialgoue State Tracking
     * meta-training tasks include hotel booking, flight ticket booking, etc, while the testing task is taxi booking
       (Huang+ 2020a; Wang+ 2021b; Dingliwal+ 2021)
-  * in speech processing tasks, the domains can refer to accents (Winata+ 2020b; Huang+ 2021) or speakers (Klejch+ 2019; Wu+ 2021b; Huang+ 2022)
+  * in speech processing tasks, the domains can refer to
+    * accents (Winata+ 2020b; Huang+ 2021) or
+    * speakers (Klejch+ 2019; Wu+ 2021b; Huang+ 2022)

 ## 3.2 Cross-lingual Transfer